Cross browser CSS slide show

 Please note that you will also need a standards compliant !doctype for this menu to work correctly.

-Because of all the time and effort spent in producing this demonstration
+Because of all the time and effort spent in producing this demonstration I would ask that you respect my copyright.

-- If you are using this on a personal web site then please add a link back to CSSplay and retain any copyright comment in the stylesheet.
+1. If you are using this on a personal web site then please retain the copyright comment in the stylesheet.

-A donation to the 'Support CSSplay' fund would be appreciated. - If you are using this on a commercial web site, or as a paying job for a client, then please email me asking for permission - stu{at}cssplay.co.uk and in this case a donation to the 'Support CSSplay' fund is required.
+2. If you are using this on a commercial web site, or as a paying job for a client, then please email me asking for permission - stu{at}cssplay.co.uk and again a support donation is required.

-- If you are having problems integrating any of my demonstrations into your website then I now offer a service to fault find and correct any errors that you may have introduced.
+3. If you are having problems integrating any of my demonstrations into your website then I now offer a service to fault find and correct any errors that you may have introduced.
 Please email me for more information.